 The Mediterranean diet also differs in more subtle ways, but these subtleties are no less important.
 For instance, where Westerners typically use butter and salt for flavor, Mediterranean natives use olive oil, herbs and spices.

-Additionally, seafood is a great source of Omega-3 fatty acids, which have been proven to be important for brain health.
+Additionally, seafood is a great source of Omega-3 fatty acids, which have been shown to be important for brain health.
 This diet is also rich in fiber and antioxidants, which scientists believe to be linked to lowering inflammation in the body.

-They think this combination of fatty acids, fiber, and antioxidants could aid in preserving proteins found in the brain – these proteins could be a major help in defending against depression.
+Experts think this combination of fatty acids, fiber, and antioxidants could aid in preserving proteins found in the brain – these proteins could be a major help in defending against depression.

 Ground cumin, turmeric, ground coriander,Spanish paprika (also called pimentón)